Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 Attention-Deficit/Hyperactivity Disorder (ADHD)

-For those who struggle with staying focused, staying still, or controlling impulse across childhood or adulthood, this assessment helps determine if ADHD is a contributing factor.
-It combines interviews, rating scales, and real-life history to understand how attention and behaviour are affected across settings.
+For those struggling with focus, impulsivity, or difficulty staying still, whether in childhood or adulthood, this ADHD assessment helps identify if ADHD may be a contributing factor.
+It combines clinical interviews, rating scales, and real-life history to understand how attention and behaviour are affected across different settings.

 Common Questions & Scenarios: